SlowKingV/the-next-web-clone/README.md

 - VSCode

 ## Live Demo
-You can check a liver version here:
+You can check a live version here:

 ## Author